CraigTheNerd/phpproducts/README.md

 ##  The PHP Logic

 I'm happy with the MVC structure.
-Next I'll implement the products logic.
+Next I'll implement the products logic into the frontend

 ## The Front End

 I first built the PHP logic as what was required for the assessment.
 The code is available here and the output can be viewed on the demo url.

+I have built a front end but for starters its static.
-I am currently building the front end and I will push the code and update the demo as the front end is implemented.
+Next I will make it dynamic with the content from the backend I will push the code and update the demo as soon as this is implemented.

 ##  Application Structure